microsoft/vso-agent/README.md

 [>> VIDEO:  OSX Configure - Interactive or Service <<](http://youtu.be/ILJlYGYbXtA)

-Run the agent from the agent folder.
+Run the vsoagent from the agent folder.
 Configuration will ask for the username and password of the account the agent will run as.
 note: if the agent isn't configured, on first run, it will configure.